 • 5 ton, which cools more than 2,000 square feet

-Other considerations that can influence air conditioner size are:
+Other things that can affect air conditioner size are:

-• The temperatures in Des Moines.
+• The weather in Des Moines.

 • Ductwork quality and age.

-• If your house receives more sun or shade.
+• If your house has more sun or shade.

 • Insulation quality and thickness.

-• How many people are in your household.
+• How many people are in your family.

 SEER Ratings

-When you’re getting a new air conditioner, it’s important to realize:
+When you’re buying a new air conditioner, it’s crucial to know:

-• Old air conditioners are classified around 8-9 SEER.
+• Dated air conditioners are ranked around 8-9 SEER.

 • Updated air conditioners start at 13 SEER.
-Ones installed in the southwest and southeast must be a minimum of 14 SEER due to U.S. Department of Energy mandates.
+Ones installed in the southwest and southeast must be a minimum of 14 SEER due to U.S. Department of Energy regulations.
 As of 2017, these SEER rating requirements have saved homeowners trillions of dollars.

 • ENERGY STAR®-certified air conditioners begin at 14.5 SEER.